liveahero-wiki/liveahero-wiki.github.io/guide/sale.md

 ## Business Bonus

 The amount of currency obtained in each type of Sale is increased by a bonus.
-Heroes going on the business give a +5% bonus, up to maximum of +45% if all eight slots are filled; 5★ Heroes provide an additional +5%, up to a maximum of 45%.
-Hence, the maximum total of bonus for each sale is +90% for a team of eight 5★ Heroes.
+Heroes going on the business give either a +5% bonus for the first six Heroes and a +10% bonus for the seventh and eighth Heroes, up to maximum of +50% if all eight slots are filled; 5★ Heroes provide an additional +5% for the first six 5★ Heroes and a +10% bonus for the seventh and eighth 5★ Heroes, up to a maximum o 50%.
+Hence, the maximum total of bonus for each sale is +100% for a team of eight 5★ Heroes.
 Obtainable experience is also affected by this bonus.

 ## Business Log